I hope to have God on my side, but I must have Kentucky.

 Meanwhile, in the Confederate camp a change of command had taken place, a measure of the political confusion and general military disorganization of the day.
 Sterling Price was a major general, but his commission came from Claiborne Jackson, then refugee governor of a shadow government.
 Ben McCulloch was a brigadier general, but his commission came from President Jefferson Davis (who would be a refugee himself before the long fighting was done).
 Price and McCulloch exchanged some angry words, but in the end Price agreed to fight under McCulloch.
 In fact, at Price’s urging McCulloch ordered an attack of his own on August 9, but it rained that night.
 Considering all those paper cartridges in cloth haversacks, he canceled the attack.
 The next morning the Confederate plan was a moot point.

 Sigel’s attack got off capably at daylight.
 Supported by artillery, he pitched into a camp of Confederate cavalry and drove them.
 Pressing forward slowly onto open ground, Sigel was struck head-on and sharply by McCulloch’s counterattack.
 The watchword of the German regiments was “Ve fights mit Sigel,” but they had done all the fighting they were going to do that day: the brigade broke into fragments flying in every direction, Sigel himself riding hard for Springfield.
-North of the creek, Lyon struck Price along a little ridge and the two battle lines on a narrow front–just a half-mile wide–began hammering each other.
+North of the creek, Lyon struck Price along a little ridge and the two battle lines hammered at each other on a narrow front–just a half-mile wide.
 Because so many were armed with short-range smoothbores, the lines had to come to close quarters to do any damage.
-All morning they fired in each other’s faces.
-The little ridge came to be known as Bloody Hill, the first such homely country place to earn that adjective in the Civil War.
-In the midst of this vicious fight, there was an odd moment of old-fashioned gallantry.
-In front of the 1st Iowa, a Texan rode chivalrously to retrieve a lost flag in the face of nearly certain death.
+All morning they fired in each other’s faces, and the little ridge came to be known as Bloody Hill, the first such homely country place to earn that adjective in the Civil War.
+In the midst of this vicious fight, however, there was an odd moment of old-fashioned gallantry.
+In front of the 1st Iowa regiment, a Texan rode chivalrously to retrieve a lost flag in the face of nearly certain death.
 The Iowans, chivalrous themselves, held their fire.
-Price and Lyon both rode up and down their lines, but the fire apparently was hotter on Lyon’s side: he was wounded twice and his horse shot from under him.
+Elsewhere, Price and Lyon both rode up and down their lines, but the fire apparently was hotter on Lyon’s side: he was wounded twice and his horse shot from under him.
 Finally, while trying to press his attack forward once more, Lyon was tumbled from his horse with a bullet through his heart.

-After Lyon’s death, the Federal line slowly and stubbornly gave way, beaten by the weight of Confederate numbers but not routed, and fell back on Springfield.
+After Lyon’s death, the Federal line slowly and stubbornly gave way, beaten but not routed by the weight of Confederate numbers.
 The battle was over and there was no pursuit.
-The next day the Federals retreated to Rolla.
+Having first fallen back upon Springfield, the next day the Federals retreated still further, to Rolla.
 Tactically, the battle was hardly decisive, but one thing was clear: untrained and poorly organized armies had fought with a terrible tenacity.
 Here in the West people were also learning what Bull Run had taught the people back East: the human price of this conflict was going to be steep.
 In killed, wounded, and missing, each side lost about 1300 men.
 Wilson’s Creek had been, as one Confederate remembered, “a mighty mean-fowt fight.”
 Although Confederate forces would threaten Missouri several times in the next year (Price would even seize and hold Lexington for a time), they would never control the state.
 Lyon had lost a battle, but he had won Missouri.
 Now the Union command would return to its first objective in the West: to control the upper Mississippi River and its tributaries and to open the avenues of invasion of the upper South.